filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 The final value of `ExpectedSealDuration` should equal `(TIME_TO_SEAL_A_SECTOR + WaitDealsDelay) * 1.5`.
 This equation ensures that the miner does not commit to having the sector sealed too soon.
 :::

-## Using filters for fine-grained Storage and Retrieval Deal acceptance
+## Using filters for fine-grained storage and retrieval deal acceptance

 In certain situations it is desirable to have more precise and dynamic control over a combination of deal parameters like for example:
 - cryptographic identity of client